SciBorgs/Testing-Manual/Testing/UnitTesting.md

     - for example, (*insert good example*)
 - error messages
     - (currently not working great, but if i change that i'll add something here)

+NOTES:
+- bullet points or numbers ***choose one***
+- change structure so important things are higher
+- add example code
+- clean up sim
+- add section for problems we've run into?